rsksmart/RSKIPs/IPs/RSKIP433.md

 ## Rationale

 The mechanism would only trigger if a RSK miner configures the minimumGasPrice in fiat currency by enabling `stableGasPrice` in the configuration settings.

+## Backwards Compatibility

+This feature would be backwards compatible, as it is just a node behaviour change and it ensures that existing configurations and functionalities remain intact for users who choose not to adopt or enable the `stableGasPrice` setting.

 # **Copyright**